Awareness

 •Bringing the issue of suicide into focus and magnifying choices that cause change and outcome.
-Action oriented to action steps, provide the opportunity and possibilities making a difference for individuals, Ohana, workplace staff, others, and the community's wellbeing.
-Contact Angel on my Shoulder for more information.
+Action oriented to action steps, provide the opportunity and possibilities that make the difference for individuals, Ohana, workplace staff, others, and overall community wellbeing.

-Aloha, Mo`olelo, and Suicide Prevention Basics - the basics of learning about the issue of suicide, risk and strength factors, pre-postvention strategies, action plan, to Aloha and Passing Life.
-Grounded in Hawaiian values
+Aloha, Mo`olelo, and Suicide Prevention Basics - the basics of learning about the suicide a national, statewide, and community issue.
+Risk and strength factors, pre-postvention strategies, an action plan, to Aloha, passing life forward, a life promoting process to choosing life .
+Grounded in Hawaiian values.

-Robust growth of mind, heart, and spirit, aligning with the opportunities that cause change, affect behavior, and increase wellbeing.
-Uncle Ishmael Stagner, educator and valued contributor to suicide pre-postvention, left PINK; Puuwai (heart), Ike (mind/knowledge), Na`au (gut), and Kino (body).
-He taught how to engage with others through the process of PINK, a natural way of engaging, checking in, unassuming, honoring, culturally mindful exchanges with others, strength-based approach.
-Emphasize education and training in the field of suicide pre-postvention.
-Partner and collaborate by facilitating ASIST, safeTALK, Aloha, Mo`olelo, and SP Basics, Transition, Healing by Art`ing (six-week group series and monthly support group).
+Robust growth of mind, heart, and spirit, align with opportunities that may cause change, affect behavior, and support wellbeing.
+Uncle Ishmael Stagner, educator and valued contributor to suicide pre-postvention, left us PINK; Puuwai (heart), Ike (mind/knowledge), Na`au (gut), and Kino (body).
+He taught us how to engage with others through the process of PINK, a natural way of engaging, checking in.
+An unassuming, honoring, and culturally mindful way to engage with others, a strengthful approach.
+Emphasized gatekeeper training of suicide pre-postvention programs and activities.

-• Awareness Presentation (30 mins.-1 hour).
-A brief overview of postvention and services available in the aftermath of a death as well as an upstream effort before death includes a brief ART`ing warmup activity.
+Awareness Presentation (30 mins.-1 hour).
+A brief overview of postvention and services available in the aftermath of a death as well as an upstream effort before thoughts of suicide and suicide includes a brief ART`ing warmup activity.
 Q & A, closing remarks.

 POSTVENTION